 Stafford Loans may be subsidized or unsubsidized, and students are not limited to just one type or the other.
 However, students may not exceed the program’s borrowing limits, either annually or in aggregate.

 Unsubsidized Stafford Loans are not need-based.
-Eligibility is determined by the student’s year in school, other financial aid received, and the student’s cost of school attendance.
+Eligibility is determined by the student’s year in school, other financial aid received, and the student’s cost of attendance.
 Unlike with the subsidized Stafford Loans, students are responsible for all interest that accumulates while they are in school, during the grace period, and during any periods of deferment.

 Direct PLUS Loans